Published summary

 Carryover from prior days

-Yesterday's prompt asked "What made you feel valued today?".
-Many people carried the same story forward, but this prompt changed the frame: instead of simply revisiting the prior angle, it invited naming the detail or realization that kept echoing after the day moved on.
+Yesterday's Question asked "What made you feel valued today?".
+Many people carried the same story forward, but this Question changed the frame: instead of simply revisiting the prior angle, it invited naming the detail or realization that kept echoing after the day moved on.

 Nearby summaries